Jiwonne/Entertainment/README.md

 Hope you enjoy jiwon's recommendation!

-/*
 If you are interested in JavaFX, send an email to me.
 We can discuss what to want, and we can collaborate together.
-I'm good at making a story line, but still need to learn JavaFX.
+I'm good at making a story, but still need to learn JavaFX.
 We can help out each other.
-*/